Volunteer in Cape Verde with Abroad Escape.

 The schedule can be adjusted based on season, growing conditions and unforeseen circumstances.

-This internship has a minimum duration of 2 weeks.
+This medical placement has a minimum duration of 2 weeks.

-A hands-on medical placement at a modern health center in Tarrafal, designed for medical students and healthcare professionals who want genuine clinical exposure in a developing-country context.
-This is not a shadowing-only experience.
-You will work alongside local medical staff, interact with patients under supervision and contribute directly to community health services.
+This medical placement is based at a modern health center in Tarrafal and is designed for medical students and healthcare professionals who want supervised clinical exposure in a developing-country context.
+Your role depends on your study level, training, professional background and local rules.

 Who This Is For

-- Qualified doctors and healthcare professionals looking for direct international experience
+• Qualified doctors and healthcare professionals looking for international experience

-You will shadow and assist local clinicians, observe and participate in clinical routines, engage with patients, and support public health outreach where appropriate.
+You may shadow and assist local clinicians, observe clinical routines, interact with patients under supervision, and support public health outreach where appropriate.
 Your specific responsibilities are assigned by your mentor based on your training and experience.

 Areas of Focus